Posted June 23, 2021

 Employees who have received approval from their supervisor, unit HR, and central offices as appropriate to work off-site must have an agreement on file with their department.

-These agreements help to ensure a safe work environment, alignment with university policies and procedures, agreed-upon standard work hours, communication methods, and work expectations.
+This agreement helps to ensure a safe work environment, alignment with university policies and procedures, agreed upon standard work hours, communication methods, and work expectations.

-Departments are expected to review these agreements annually at a minimum and renew them as appropriate.
+Departments are expected to review agreements annually at a minimum and renew or update as appropriate.

-- Remote Work Agreement: Use this agreement when a staff member will regularly work remotely from an off-site work location.
+• Remote Work Agreement: Use this agreement when an employee will regularly work remotely from an off-site work location.

-- Flexible Workplace Agreement: Use this agreement when a staff member will work three or more days per week at the U-M work location and the remainder of time at an off-site work location.
+• Flexible Workplace Agreement: Use this agreement when an employee will work three or more days per week at the U-M work location and the remainder of the time at an off-site work location.

-Michigan Medicine faculty and staff should continue to follow the Michigan Medicine remote work guidance provided, including having a remote work agreement on file.
+Michigan Medicine staff should continue to follow the Michigan Medicine remote work guidance provided, including having a remote work agreement on file.

 Process for Reviewing/Filing Agreements